hbhasin/Boulder-2016-Bike-Share/Boulder 2016 Bike Share Data Exploration.md

 Data for this study was downloaded from several sources and combined using the following steps:
 1. Downloaded Boulder B-cycle May 2011-January 2017 Trip Data from [Dropbox](https://www.dropbox.com/s/hk8csl6fm4q0221/Boulder%20B-cycle%20May%202011-January%202017%20Trip%20Data.xlsx?dl=0).
 The columns names were changed to comply with Python code best practices and only rows for 2016 were kept for this exercise.
 2. Created a list of the 1849 combinations of the 43 checkout/return kiosks.
 Used [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/) to provide the bicycling distance and time between each checkout and return kiosk.
-Adopted Tyler’s method of finding the average distance by taking the distance from each checkout-return pair’s distance separately then averaging it.
-As he pointed out in his study, this approach was taken “because of the large number of one-way streets in the Boulder downtown area where the kiosks are highly clustered”.
 Google only supports a maximum of 2500 requests a day, so it took two days to obtain this data.
 3. Obtained daily and hourly weather data via [Dark Sky API](https://darksky.net/dev/) for all of 2016.
 Dark Sky supports up to 1000 requests per day.